You must have so many questions regarding your new journey! Please review my FAQ prior to your free phone consultation.

 What type of births do you support?

-I physically support all births except unassisted births.
-This means I can support: VBAC (vaginal birth after cesarean), planned or emergency cesarean, hospital birth, birthing center, and home births.
-If you are planning a home birth/birthing center birth, you will need to hire a Licensed Midwife.
+Our Doula services physically support all births except unassisted births.
+This means we can support: VBAC (vaginal birth after cesarean), planned or emergency cesarean, hospital births, birthing center, and home births.
+If you are planning a home birth/birthing center birth, you will need to hire a Midwife.